Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-A well-constructed set of clues.
-The informed clues are specific and helpful, the misinformed clue creates some ambiguity, and the fake clues are effective at misdirecting towards the wrong answer.
-The difficulty is appropriate.
+The clues are well-crafted, effectively utilizing specificity, ambiguity, and misdirection to create a balanced and engaging game.

 ---